Sitback/standards/README.md

 ## Release process

-We have a way to go to standardise a release process across all projects.
-The projects worked on cover inherited, legacy builds and newly built.
-It is the hope that a minimum set of release processes is inherited by all projects with new builds utilising the best the maximum.
+The following process hopes to set a minimum set of release process to be inherited across all projects.
+It describes the process carried out for the staging and production environments, which should exists across most projects.

+This process can be adapted for additional environments as required.

 ### Release feature to staging: